openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 Done
 ```

-After some time, it will switch back to a Router with an RLOC of `b800`.
+After some time, it will switch back to a Mesh Extender with an RLOC
+of `b800`.

 <img src="img/otcodelab_top01C.png" alt="otcodelab_top01C.png" width="400" />

 ### Remove the Leader

-The Leader is self-elected among all Thread Routers.
+The Leader is self-elected among all ECDs.
 This means if the current
-Leader is removed from the Thread network, one of the other Routers will become
+Leader is removed from the Thread network, one of the other ECDs will
-the new Leader.
+become the new Leader.

 On the **FTD Commissioner**, shut down Thread to remove it from the Thread
 network: